pytamce/fiskaly/3.Infrastructure as Code/README.md

 ## Architecture

-For a detailed description of the EKS cluster architecture including scalability, high availability, observability, and security, see [Architecture Overview](architecture.md).
+For a detailed description of the EKS cluster that will be provision by using this terraform module please refer to [Architecture Overview](architecture.md).

 ---